Deployment & CI for Infrastructure

 --output text

-Then update infra/envs/prod/main.tf so local.prefect_deployer_image references that concrete tag and run the terraform-prod workflow to roll the ECS task definition forward.
+Then update infra/platform/infra/envs/prod/main.tf so local.prefect_deployer_image references that concrete tag and run the terraform-prod workflow to roll the ECS task definition forward.